yandex-research/rtdl-revisiting-models/README.md

     - `create_synthetic_data_plots.py` builds plots
 - `lib` contains common tools used by programs in `bin`
 - `output` contains configuration files (inputs for programs in `bin`) and results (metrics, tuned configurations, etc.)
-- the remaining files and directories are mostly related to the `rtdl` package and can be ignored
+- `package` contains the Python package for this paper
+- `docs` is the automatically generated documentation for the package

 The results are represented with numerous JSON files that are scatterd all over the `output` directory.
 Check `bin/report.ipynb` to see how the results can be summarized.